-When it comes to professional services, many businesses have trouble understanding how social media can work to grow their business, but avoiding social media entirely can be a costly mistake.
-You’re letting your business miss out on finding and engaging with potential customers by not creating a strong digital presence where your audience is spending time online.
+When it comes to professional services, many businesses have trouble understanding how social media can work to grow their business, but avoiding social media can be a costly mistake.
+You could be missing out on finding and engaging with potential customers when you do not have a strong digital presence.

-It might seem obvious, but the only way to have engagement on social media is to actually go ahead and interact with your audience.
-Similar to going to a cocktail party, if you sit in a corner and don’t try to talk to people, you most likely won’t end up talking to anyone.
-If you talk to someone and dominate the conversation, never ask a question (or, let them get a word in edgewise!), people won’t want to talk to you.
-But if you play the crowd, ask questions, have a host of topics up your sleeve, you can be the life of the party.
+It might seem obvious, but the only way to foster engagement on social media is to initiate conversations.
+For example, if you are going to a cocktail party and sit in a corner not talking to people, you most likely won’t engage with many people.
+Similarly, if you start talking with someone and dominate the conversation, never asking them questions, people may steer away from you.
+However, if you play the crowd, ask questions, have a host of topics up your sleeve, you can be the life of the party.
 Your social profiles need to reflect this cocktail party persona.
 It takes more than just signing up and creating a profile – you have to go out there and engage – in the right way.

-Another factor to consider is the content of your posts.
-Be sure to consider your audience and what they would find value in, and how that post reflects on your company.
-If a law office is regularly posting crazy memes and comics, people may not want to trust them with their important legal matters.
-The best advice is to test posts with your audience and see how they react and engage.
-You may find that a lawyer comic would be welcome every now and then, but it will likely do better for your brand when it is mixed in with more informative content on which your company is an expert.
+Our best advice is to test posts with your audience and see how they react and engage.
+You may find that a lawyer comic would be welcome now and then, but it will likely do better for your brand when mixed in with more informative content on which your company is an expert.

-Quickly sharing and retweeting content is an easy way to make sure your social profiles are active, but the easiest or fastest route isn’t always the best one.
+Quickly sharing 3rd party content is an easy way to make sure your social profiles are active, but the easiest or fastest route isn’t always the best one.

-We’re not saying that all of your content on social needs to be original content – retweets, reposts and shares are an important component of a robust professional services business’ social media strategy – but you need to know what you’re sharing.
-Don’t fall into the trap of retweeting or sharing an article based on its title, only to find out later that it was written by a competitor, or emphasizes a point that you’re business doesn’t agree with or doesn’t want to be associated with.
+We’re not saying that all of your content on social needs to be original– retweets, reposts, and shares are an important component of a robust professional services business’ social media strategy – but you need to think through what and how much you’re sharing.
+Don’t fall into the trap of retweeting or sharing an article based on its title, only to find out later that it was written by a competitor or emphasizes a point that doesn’t align with your business.

-We recommend reading the content you share and pulling out some key takeaways to append to your post.
-This way you are sure of what you’re sharing and are adding unique value to a retweet that’s relevant for your audience.
+If you share 3rd party content, we recommend reading the content you share and pulling out some key takeaways to append to your post.
+This way, you are sure of what you’re sharing and are adding unique value to a retweet that’s relevant for your audience.

-Once again, the easiest option is not necessarily the best option and, in this case, having a one-size-fits-all posting plan across all networks is not the best way to execute your social media posting strategy.
+Once again, the easiest option is not necessarily the best option.
+In this case, having a one-size-fits-all posting plan across all networks is not the best way to execute your social media strategy.
 While it’s certainly a greater level of effort to break down historical posts to determine unique successes on each platform, it will serve you best to have a clear and separate plan for managing your profiles on different platforms.
-What you do and say (and how frequently) will be quite different from your actions on LinkedIn.
+What you do and say (and how frequently) will be quite different on Facebook than LinkedIn.